madl3x/x-scara/firmware/GCODES.md

 ```
 This command tells the machine the current position is 0º angle for both shoulder and elbow joints.
 After that, you can move the machine safely in cartesian space.

-Same effect can be obtained using `G92` by changing the coordinate system to angular positioning, but implies combining more commands:
+Please note that the same effect can be obtained using `G92`, after changing the coordinate system to angular positioning.
+In contrast with using just `M362` this implies combining more commands, as follows:

 ```
 # X,Y are now angular positions
 > M360 M1